The Osaka Cup double handed yacht race is held every four years on average, organised through the collaborative effort of three yacht clubs:

 The objective of the Osaka Cup is to promote a challenging long-distance, short-handed racing event traversing the Pacific Ocean and in so doing, to provide a proving ground for true seamanship.
 It’s also designed to encourage the development of suitable seaworthy yachts and appropriate gear, supplies and techniques for short-handed ocean crossings under sail.

-The Osaka Cup race will take place for the eighth time in late March 2018.
+It has been proposed that the Osaka Cup race will take place for the ninth time in 2023.